EddieHubCommunity/open-source-practice/README.md

 - Open the file `README.md`

-- On a new line in alphabetical order, add your name and a link to your Github profile
+- On a new line in alphabetical order, add your name and the link to your Github profile in markdown format

 - For example ,
   `- [Full Name](https://github.com/your-username)`